alloy-rs/alloy/crates/json-rpc/README.md

 ### Limitations

-- This library models the method name as a `&'static str`, and is therefore unsuitable for use with RPC servers with dynamic method names.
 - This library does not support borrowing response data from the deserializer.
   This is intended to simplify client implementations, but makes the library poorly suited for use in a high-performance server.